open-disease-risk/sat/README.md

 ### Standard Survival Loss Functions
 - **Negative Log-Likelihood PCHazard**: The standard negative log-likelihood for piece-wise constant hazard models
 - **DeepHit Loss**: A comprehensive loss function combining likelihood, ranking, and calibration components for competing risks
+- **Survival Focal Loss**: Loss function that down-weights easily predicted survival outcomes to focus on harder cases, with support for multi-focal parameters

+For detailed information about all available loss functions and their usage, see [docs/loss.md](docs/loss.md).

 ### DeepHit Loss Function
 The DeepHit loss is based on the paper "DeepHit: A Deep Learning Approach to Survival Analysis with Competing Risks" by Lee et al. (2018).
 It consists of three components: